Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 3) geometric generativity and isometric networks.
      The construction of nested and overlapping shapes, in addition to isometric networks, can be used to represent sets of relationships that possess non-transitive properties, recursivity, and co-varying higher dimensionality.

+We will discuss isometric networks first.
 Isometric networks consist of a series of interconnected isometric shapes.
 Isometric geometries have been used in art and video game design.
-Isometric networks are drawn in 2-dimensions, but due to their orientation, project 3-dimensions of information. moreover, due to this projection, the second and third dimensions are entangled, leading to shared variance amongst these two dimensions.
+Isometric networks are drawn in 2-dimensions, but due to their orientation, project 3-dimensions of information. moreover, due to this projection, the second and third dimensions are entangled, leading to shared variance amongst both dimensions.

+While isometric networks can represent transitive relationships, we can configure such networks (and particularly their growth) in such a way so as to introduce nontransitive elements.
+Nested and overlapping shapes drawn as a generative landscape might be a way to introduce such properties.
+Much as injecting stochasticity into boolean models make them more lifelike, so can injecting generativity into simple geometric systems gets us closer to what Douglas Hofstadter refers to as a strange loop.

 4) fuzzy multidimensionality.

 5) associative methods.
+While traditional statistical methods allow us to discover associations, we might want to discover free associations that are harder to define in terms of a feature space.

 ### References
 [1]